-The third year comprises a mixture of compulsory and elective taught modules, and a group project where you will develop a complex application as part of a team of around six students.
+The third and fourth years comprise a mixture of compulsory and elective taught modules.
+In the third year you will also undertake a group project where you will develop a complex application as part of a team of around six students.
 The ability to work effectively in teams is an essential skill for any aspiring engineer and Computing is no exception.

-You will also undertake a substantial individual project under the supervision of a member of staff.
+In the fourth year you will undertake a substantial individual project under the supervision of a member of staff.
 These require you to use the skills you have learnt to develop a novel piece of software, hardware or theory, often related to a topical research problem in Computing.

-There is a spine of professional and transferable skills throughout the three years which includes training in oral and written communication skills and group working, and exposure to important ethical and legal frameworks that will help to govern your activities as a practicing engineer.
+There is a spine of professional and transferable skills throughout the four years which includes training in oral and written communication skills and group working, and exposure to important ethical and legal frameworks that will help to govern your activities as a practicing engineer.
 Your ability to communicate orally and in writing will be assessed as part of various group and individual project activities throughout the degree.
-When developing software systems in years 2 and 3 you will be expected to conform to relevant computer law, for example relating to software licencing and the use of personal data, and this will also form part of the assessment.
+When developing software systems in years 2 and beyond you will be expected to conform to relevant computer law, for example relating to software licencing and the use of personal data, and this will also form part of the assessment.